 X-rays are an important diagnostic tool that helps your medical provider address urgent care needs, like fractures, dislocated joints, and even pneumonia.
 The Center for Family Practice LLC offers onsite digital X-rays performed by a certified technician for faster diagnosis and treatment of a wide range of conditions.
-If you suspect you need an X-ray, call the Latham, New York, office today, or make an appointment online.
+If you suspect you need an X-ray, call the Latham, New York, office today.

 The certified X-ray technicians at the Center for Family Practice LLC use the state-of-the-art onsite digital X-ray system to detect a variety of conditions.
 Some of these include:

 In-house X-ray services eliminate the need to travel to another location for X-rays, and your results are available immediately for added convenience.

 You may be standing, sitting, or lying down during your X-ray, and your technician might ask you to remove eyeglasses, jewelry, or any objects that could block the camera from getting a clear image.
 You can’t feel an X-ray, but you might need to hold an uncomfortable position for a short time.

 Once your technician has positioned you for your X-ray, they angle the camera’s tube to focus on the site of your injury or pain, and then they use a computer to take the X-ray images.
 They may need to reposition the camera or have you change the position of your body in order to take X-rays from different angles to obtain a range of images to help with diagnosis.

 In most cases, your Center for Family Practice LLC medical provider will review your images and discuss them with you before you leave the office.

 X-rays do expose you to low levels of radiation; most experts agree that the benefits of an accurate diagnosis outweigh the risk of this tiny amount of exposure.
 However, X-rays aren’t recommended during pregnancy, so you should alert the staff if you’re pregnant or you think you might be pregnant.